 People have described attending university as the gateway to adulthood.
 I definitely didn’t feel like an adult.
 It’s just a time in your life where you’re learning how to master the concept of adulting.
 University is very fast-paced so I learned the importance of time management.
 You have to learn how to handle stress and balance your workload with the other responsibilities you have, can’t say I did that well.
 It’s truly a time where you’re a hot mess in constant confusion, but you’re just trying to push through.

 University in Canada is definitely not like the movies.
 After watching movies like Legally Blonde and Sydney White I had expectations but was left disappointed.
 Sororities aren’t common in Canadian universities and they’re no acapella groups.
-Regardless of the lack of secret societies, I decided to share what I learned during my time in university with all of you.
+Regardless of the lack of secret societies, I decided to share 6 life lessons that I learned during my time in university with all of you.

 When high school ended I wasn’t sure what I wanted to do.
 I knew I loved writing and fashion but I wasn’t ready to decide what I wanted to do next.
 I would’ve preferred to take a year off but my middle eastern parents didn’t see the value in that.
 I ended up surrendering to my parent’s wishes and went to a school close to home just like they wanted.
 Before attending my first year, the anxiety of starting university had accumulated and taken a physical toll on my body.
 I’ve never loved change and the thought of starting university made me nauseous.
 My mother started noticing how anxious I was and said, “If it’s making you feel so terrible than you don’t have to go.”
 I considered it but ultimately decided to go.
 I went to the University of Toronto (UofT) to study journalism.